iMoonLab/DeepHypergraph/README.md

 **DHG** *(DeepHypergraph)* is a deep learning library built upon [PyTorch](https://pytorch.org) for learning with both Graph Neural Networks and Hypergraph Neural Networks.
 It is a general framework that supports both low-order and high-order message passing like **from vertex to vertex**, **from vertex in one domain to vertex in another domain**, **from vertex to hyperedge**, **from hyperedge to vertex**, **from vertex set to vertex set**.

-It supports a wide variety of structures like low-order structures (simple graph, directed graph, bipartite graph, etc.), high-order structures (simple hypergraph, etc.).
+It supports a wide variety of structures like low-order structures (graph, directed graph, bipartite graph, etc.), high-order structures (hypergraph, etc.).
 Various spectral-based operations (like Laplacian-based smoothing) and spatial-based operations (like message psssing from domain to domain) are integrated inside different structures.
 It provides multiple common metrics for performance evaluation on different tasks.
 Many state-of-the-art models are implemented and can be easily used for research.
 We also provide various visualization tools for both low-order structures and high-order structures.

 In addition, DHG's [dhg.experiments](https://deephypergraph.readthedocs.io/en/latest/api/experiments.html) module (that implements **Auto-ML** upon [Optuna](https://optuna.org)) can help you automatically tune the hyper-parameters of your models in training and easily outperforms the state-of-the-art models.